RaghavGarg-16/StawHatCrew/README.md

 - We can connect it with MetaMask wallet by selecting the environment as "Injected Web3" to connect Remix to our MetaMask wallet.

-- By changing the network in MetaMask to the "Goerli" testnet we can use this token for transactions i.e
+- By changing the network in MetaMask to the "Goerli" testnet, we can use this token for transactions i.e
   - mint
   - send
-  - burn
-  - etc
+  - burn, etc.

 - This token contract is build using the templates from the OpenZeppelin library.